Local resetting with geometric confinement: Acknowledgments

 \section{Acknowledgments}

 I wish to thank David Mukamel, Oren Raz, and Shlomi Reuveni for critically reading this manuscript and for their very helpful suggestions and remarks.
-This work was supported by a research grant from the Center of Scientific Excellence at the Weizmann Institute of Science.
-But, most crucially, it has been made possible by the grace of DBM and the mercy of GM, to whom I am indebted to for their unconditional support.
+But, most crucially, hhis work has been made possible by the grace of DBM and the mercy of GM, to whom I am indebted to for their unconditional support.